 Yellow & Blue Sales Ticket

-Finally, don’t forget how you present information in colour on your website.
+How information is presented online can be the difference between making a sale or not therefore giving careful consideration to the use of colour on your website is extremely important.
+Your brand design is one thing but if you want to maximise sales it is essential that information is provided carefully to attract colour blind customers and make sure they can easily purchase from you.
 There are guidelines on how to present information online so it is accessible, including specific information for web designers on colour contrast ratios see the World Wide Web Consortium guidelines here.

 This is only half the story!
 If you want people with colour blindness to buy from your online store you will need to ensure that you label all the products with a simple colour name, in text (not just by a colour swatch) and ensure that colour name follows the product right the way through the buying process.